alizada-sharifi/frontend-tarkhineh/CONTRIBUTING.md

    git checkout -b feature/your-task-name
    ```

-4. Create a pull request (PR) from your branch to the `stage` branch of the original repository.
+4. Create a pull request (PR) from your branch to the `main` branch of the original repository.

 In your pull request, include:

-- Use prefined template in the body.
+- Use a preferred template in the body.
 - The issue number your PR fixes (if applicable).
-- Write aclear description of the changes.
+- Write a clear description of the changes.

 ### Reviewing Process